 What is an ad tag?

-How to upload an ad tag creative
+How to upload an ad tag creative in a campaign

 Follow the steps below once you reach the “Creatives” step of the campaign wizard to upload and edit your ad tag code to display and track your campaign creatives.